HomeSite Map

 (John Lennon – Paul McCartney)

-One aspect of songwriting that John Lennon and Paul McCartney instinctively learned early on, and improved upon as time progressed, was making the perfect choice for a song title.
-“What it’s all about, regardless of eventual use, is the imagery that the title conveys,” Mark Stefani explains, adding “it immediately conjures up a vision of what the substance of that project will be.”
-Imagine, for instance, picking up a new release and looking at song titles with generic names such as “I Love You” or “Be True To Me.”
+One aspect of writing music that Lennon and McCartney instinctively learned early on, and improved upon as time progressed, was making the perfect choice for the title of a song.
+“What it is all about, regardless of the eventual use, is the imagery that the title conveys,” Mark Stefani stated.
+“It immediately conjures up a vision of what the substance of that project will be.”
+For instance, imagine picking up a new release and looking at record titles with generic names like “I Love You” or “Be True To Me.”
 They probably wouldn’t create much curiosity for hearing the song and you’d probably put it back down.
-However, a title such as “Sunshine Superman,” “Daydream Believer” or “Get Off My Cloud” might pique your interest enough to purchase it.
+However, a title such as “Sunshine Superman,” “Daydream Believer” or “Get Off My Cloud” might pique enough interest to encourage you to purchase it.

-Please Please Me” is a good example of The Beatles knowing how to use a play on words, this creating enough curiosity to land them their first chart topper in Britain.
-“Can’t Buy Me Love” and “A Hard Day’s Night” continued the trend, eventually delving into unknown territory, most record buyers wondering what exactly a “Ticket To Ride” was anyway.
+Please Please Me” is one good example of The Beatles knowing how to incorporate a play-on-words for creating enough curiosity to land them their first chart topper in Britain.
+Both “Can’t Buy Me Love” and “A Hard Day’s Night” continued this trend.
+The group would eventually even delve into unknown territory, a lot of record buyers wondering what exactly a “Ticket To Ride” was anyway.

-This unknown territory was solidified even more with the December 1965 release of “Day Tripper,” a title that left most fans scratching their heads.
-But with the undeniable drive of the winding repetitive guitar riff that propelled the song along with the trademark Beatles harmonies, the mysterious subject matter just added to its allure.
-While most parents were suspicious (their suspicions probably correct) their kids didn’t really care.
+This unknown territory was solidified even further with the December 1965 release of “Day Tripper,” a title that had Beatles' enthusiasts scratching their heads.
+But with the undeniable drive of the winding repetitive guitar riff that propelled the recording along with their trademark Beatles harmonies, the song's mysterious subject matter only added to its allure.
+Parents may have been suspicious (and their suspicions were probably correct), but their kids didn’t really care.

 Songwriting History

-As to its meaning, John explained in 1970: “It wasn’t a serious message song.
+Lennon explained in 1970 about the drug connotations that were also intended in the lyrics of in the song.: “It wasn’t a serious message song.
 It was a drug song.
-In a way, it was a day tripper – I just liked the word…I’ve always needed a drug to survive.
+In a way, it was a day tripper.
+I just liked the word...I’ve always needed a drug to survive.
 The (other Beatles) too, but I always had more, I always took more pills and more of everything, ‘cause I’m more crazy.”
-In his 1980 Playboy interview, he adds: “It’s just a rock’n’roll song.
+In his 1980 Playboy interview, he added: “It’s just a rock’n’roll song.
 Day trippers are people who go on day trips, right?
 Usually on a ferryboat, or something.
 But the song was, kind of, ‘You’re a weekend hippie.’
 Get it?”

-Disc Jockey Chris Denning explains how German listeners were left "out of the loop," so to speak, as to what it all meant.
+British DJ Chris Denning complained how German listeners were left "out of the loop," so to speak, as to what this title meant.
 “Several of my colleagues on the German language service of Radio Luxembourg wish The Beatles would give more care to choosing titles of their records.
 ‘Day Tripper,’ for example.
-‘Tripper’ just happens to be the German word for a disease.
+‘Tripper’ just happens to be a German word for a disease.
 How does one announce that?”

 Recording History

-On October 16th, 1965, which was only the third day of recording for what became the “Rubber Soul” album, The Beatles along with guest Julia Baird (John’s half sister) entered EMI Studio Two at 2:30 pm for a nine-and-a-half hour recording session.
-The vast majority of this session, the first eight-and-a-half hours, was used to fully record the newly composed song “Day Tripper” which appears to have been slated as their upcoming December single.
+On October 16th, 1965, which was only their third day of recording for what became the “Rubber Soul” album, The Beatles along with guest Julia Baird (Lennon’s half sister) entered EMI Studio Two at 2:30 pm for a nine-and-a-half hour session.
+Most of this session, the first eight-and-a-half hours, was used for fully recording the newly written song “Day Tripper” which appeared to have been slated as their upcoming December single.

-The first four-and-a-half hours were spent discussing and rehearsing the song’s intricate arrangement, which caused Julia Baird to comment, “It seemed like bits and pieces were being put together…I can’t understand how they got the final version.”
-After much time was spent putting these “bits and pieces” together, three takes of the rhythm track were recorded.
-The instrumentation comprised George on lead guitar (the main riff), John on electric rhythm guitar, Paul on bass and Ringo on drums.
+The first four-and-a-half hours were spent discussing and rehearsing the song’s intricate arrangement, causing Julia Baird to relate, “It seemed like bits and pieces were being put together...I cannot understand how they got their final version.”
+After a good amount of time was spent putting these “bits and pieces” together, three takes of the rhythm track were recorded.
+The instrumentation was Harrison on lead guitar (the main riff), Lennon on electric rhythm guitar, McCartney on bass and Ringo on drums.

-It should be noted here that, since John once credited himself with “the lick, the guitar break, and the whole bit,” many feel he meant that he played the main guitar parts in the studio.
-However, all indications show that George played the guitar riff during the rhythm track as well as the overdub and also played the guitar solo in the bridge.
+It should be stipulated that, because Lennon once credited himself as composing “the lick, the guitar break, and the whole bit,” many feel he meant that he did the main guitar parts in the studio.
+However, all the evidence shows that Harrison played the guitar riff during the rhythm track as well as the overdub and also played the guitar solo in the bridge.
 John apparently meant that he was the writer of the guitar riff as well as the originator of the guitar break, or bridge, in the arrangement.
 During their live performances of the song, John is seen playing rhythm guitar as was his role during the recording of the rhythm track.

-With Paul counting the song off, take one showed the entire arrangement details already in place although we do notice George flubbing a note in the guitar riff at the end of the ninth measure (something we occasionally note in the finished master).
-However, there are some interesting differences in his guitar part, including a repeating quick-picking riff he plays during the second half of the second verse (which would have occurred after the words “day tripper” and then “ticket, yeah”), as well as his famous volume pedal during his ascending notes in the bridge (as used in the songs “Yes It Is,” “I Need You” and “Wait” earlier in the year).
-This take comes to a halt when John accidentally changes chords too early in the final verse, which was an easy mistake considering no vocals were recorded at this time and keeping count of measures would have been difficult.
+With Paul counting the song off, "take one" showed that the entire arrangement was already in place although we do notice Harrison flubbing a note in the guitar riff at the end of the ninth measure (something we occasionally note in the originally released mix).
+However, there are some interesting differences in George's guitar part, including a repeating quick-picking riff he played during the second half of the second verse (which would have occurred after the words “day tripper” and then “ticket, yeah”), as well as his famous volume pedal during his ascending notes in the bridge (as used in the songs “Yes It Is,” “I Need You” and “Wait” earlier in the year).
+This take ground to a halt when Lennon accidentally changed chords too early in the final verse, which was an easy mistake considering no vocals were recorded at this time and keeping count of measures would have been difficult.

-"Take two" ended because of the same problem, only the mistake was made early in the first verse.
-"Take three" was the keeper, although George did miss the same note of the guitar riff at the end of the first measure of the final verse.
+"Take two" concluded because of the same issue, only the mistake was made earlier in the first verse.
+"Take three" was considered the best, although Harrison did miss the same note of the guitar riff at the end of the first measure of the final verse.
 By this time it was 7 pm and time for overdubs.

-These overdubs consisted of both John and Paul’s lead vocals, which were then double-tracked along with a third harmony from George, and then George double-tracking the guitar riff heard throughout the song while also adding a solo in the bridge section as an additional overdub.
-A subtle vocal error was left in, however, John singing “one-day driver, yeah” instead of “Sunday driver,” no doubt a combination of the line “one way ticket” from the previous verses, him catching himself midway.
-While most attribute the tambourine overdub to Ringo, George himself sets the record straight in a 1965 interview: “’Day Tripper’ is a rocker, but not in the old-fashioned sense.
+The overdubs consisted of both Lennon and McCartney's lead vocals, which were then double-tracked along with a third harmony from Harrison, followed by George double-tracking the guitar riff throughout the song and then also adding a solo during the bridge section as an additional overdub.
+A subtle vocal error was left in, however, John singing “one-day driver, yeah” instead of “Sunday driver,” no doubt a combination of the line “one way ticket” from the previous verses, and catching himself midway.
+While most attribute the tambourine overdub to Ringo, George sets the record straight in a 1965 interview: “’Day Tripper’ is a rocker, but not in the old-fashioned sense.
 It’s a very ‘Groupy’ sort of record.
 It starts with guitar, then bass guitar and then John comes in on tambourine.
-There’s a funny middle which stays on one chord.”
+There is a funny middle which stays on one chord.”
 The tambourine was also double-tracked in areas where dramatic shaking was deemed necessary.

-By about 11 pm the song was complete and they spent the last hour of the session on George’s new composition “If I Needed Someone,” which was then completed on the following session two days later.
+By about 11 pm the track was complete and they spent the last hour of the session on George’s new composition “If I Needed Someone,” which was completed on the following session two days later.

-The first mono mix of “Day Tripper” was made on October 25th, 1965, in the control room of EMI Studio Two by producer George Martin and engineers Norman Smith and Ken Scott.
+The first mono mix of “Day Tripper” had been created on October 25th, 1965, in the control room of EMI Studio Two by producer George Martin and engineers Norman Smith and Ken Scott.
 It is presumed that at this point they noticed a problem with the master tape which deemed this first mix unusable.

-Effort was made on this stereo mix to mask the problem previously found on the master tape, this being a noticeable squeaky click on the track containing George’s overdubbed guitar riff and John’s tambourine, an audible noise following thereafter.
-The click occurs just after the words “tried to please her” in the third verse, so the production team cut that particular section out of the stereo mix entirely, leaving an obvious flaw in the finished product with both a guitar note and tambourine missing for a slight moment.
-This is repeated, though less noticeable, on the word “tried” at the beginning of the ninth measure of this same verse.
+Effort was made on this stereo mix in order to disguise an issue previously detected on the master tape, this being a noticeable squeaky click on the track containing Harrison’s overdubbed guitar riff and John’s tambourine, an audible noise following thereafter.
+The click occurs just after the words “tried to please her” in the third verse, so the production team decided to cut that particular section out of the stereo mix entirely, leaving an obvious flaw in the finished product with both a guitar note and tambourine missing for a slight moment.
+This is repeated, although less noticeable, on the word “tried” at the start of the ninth measure of this same verse.

-Two more mono mixes were then made on October 29th, 1965, also in the control room of EMI Studio Two by George Martin, Norman Smith and Ken Scott, one of which was made specifically for the upcoming British television special “The Music Of Lennon And McCartney,” the other being used as the official version for release on the single throughout the world.
-The same fancy editing was used to mask the master take flaw, which was less noticeable in mono since there were two guitars playing the same riff heard only on one track in mono.
+Two additional mono mixes were created on October 29th, 1965, in the EMI Studio Two control room by George Martin with engineers Norman Smith and Ken Scott, one of these mixes created specifically for The Beatles' upcoming British TV special to be called “The Music Of Lennon And McCartney,” the other mix being utilized for official worldwide release as their next single.
+The same intricate editing was used to mask the master take flaw, which was less noticeable in mono since there were two guitars playing the identical riff heard only on one track in mono.

-Because EMI staff thought the October 26th, 1965 stereo mix could be improved upon, another stereo mix was made on November 10th, 1966 in preparation for the upcoming British compilation album “A Collection Of Beatles Oldies.”
-This mix was created in Room 65 of EMI Studios by engineers Peter Bown and Graham Kirkby with no producer required.
+Because EMI staff thought the October 26th, 1965 stereo mix could be improved upon, another stereo mix was done on November 10th, 1966 in preparation for the upcoming British compilation album titled “A Collection Of Beatles Oldies.”
+This mix was made in Room 65 of EMI Studios by engineers Peter Bown and Graham Kirkby, no need for a producer to be present.

-The Beatles, that is to say Paul, touched on the song once more in the studio on August 15th, 1968.
-While they were recording the rhythm track for "Rocky Raccoon," Paul got lost while doing an adlib for the verse about "the doctor" on "take four" on that day.
+The Beatles, or should I say McCartney, touched on the song once more in the studio on August 15th, 1968.
+While they were recording the rhythm track for "Rocky Raccoon," Paul got lost while doing an adlib for the verse about "the doctor" on "take four."
 Paul stopped the song saying, 'F*uck knows where I am," before picking out the riff of "Day Tripper" to releive the tension.
 This, of course, has never been released.

-Sometime in 2015, Giles Martin (son of George Martin) and Sam Okell returned to the original master tape to create a more vibrant stereo mix at Abbey Road Studios, the result included on the re-released compilation album "Beatles 1."
+Sometime in 2015, Giles Martin (the son of George Martin) and Sam Okell returned to the original tape of "Day Tripper" to create a more vibrant stereo mix at Abbey Road Studios, their results included on the re-released compilation album "Beatles 1."

-Then again in 2023, Giles Martin was given the task of creating a "demix remix" of "Day Tripper" for inclusion on the 50th Anniversary edition of the compilation album "The Beatles / 1962 - 1966" (aka "The Red Album").
-With Peter Jackson's AI technology at his disposal, Giles Martin was able to utilize this "new machine-learning techology" so that "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
-With John's rhythm guitar and tambourine panned somewhat to the right channel and with more centered vocals, this excellent new mix is arbuably the best "Day Tripper" listening experience yet.
+Then again in 2023, Giles Martin was given the task of creating a "demix remix" of "Day Tripper" for inclusion on the 50th Anniversary edition of the compilation set "The Beatles / 1962 - 1966" ("The Red Album").
+With Peter Jackson's AI technology at his disposal, Giles Martin was able to use the "new machine-learning techology" so that various "individual elements that were put to tape...and were therefore impossible to separate" could be "untangled, allowing Giles (Martin) to put the original recordings back together with even greater clarity and impact," as stated by John Harris in the liner notes of the above mentioned album.
+With Lennon's rhythm guitar and tambourine panned somewhat to the right channel and with more centered vocals, this excellent new mix is arbuably the best "Day Tripper" listening experience yet.

-On July 17th, 18th and 21st, 2009, Paul McCartney and band performed shows at the newly constructed Citi Field in New York City.
-On one of these nights, a recording was made of their performance of “Day Tripper,” which was included on Paul’s live album “Good Evening New York City.”
+Between July 17th, 18th and 21st, 2009, Paul McCartney and his group performed concerts at the newly constructed Citi Field in New York City.
+At one of these shows, a recording was made of their version of “Day Tripper,” which was included on the live album “Good Evening New York City.”

 Song Structure and Style

-This “’groupy’ sort of record,” as George Harrison called it, definitely breaks new ground for The Beatles, structure- and arrangement-wise.
-While its format is of a usual ‘verse/ verse/ bridge/ verse’ nature (or aaba) that isn’t repeated (used as early as “Please Please Me”), many dramatic differences make it distinctively different from anything they had done up to this point.
+This “’groupy’ sort of record,” as George had introduced the song "Day Tripper" as, definitely breaks new ground for The Beatles, structure- and arrangement-wise.
+While its format consists of the common ‘verse/ verse/ bridge/ verse’ structure (or aaba) that isn’t repeated (used as early as “Please Please Me”), various dramatic differences make it distinctively different from anything they had done up to this point.

-The first distinctive element of the song, not to mention the most notable, is the repeating two-measure guitar riff that begins the proceedings and is being played by George without any other instrumental backing, much like John’s riff in “You Can’t Do That.”
-But while the riff from that 1964 classic song is used to form the framework of the song, the riff in “Day Tripper” absolutely permeates the proceedings.
-It’s the first thing and ultimately the last thing we hear in the song, this guitar figure endlessly repeating even on top of changing chords.
-Not that we mind; I don’t think there is any argument that this guitar riff is the most identifiable and best-loved riff within the entire Beatles catalog, arguably in all of rock/pop music.
+The first distinctive element of the song, not to mention the most notable, is the repeating two-measure guitar riff that starts off the proceedings and is being performed by Harrison without any other instrumental backing, much like Lennon’s riff in “You Can’t Do That.”
+But while the riff from that 1964 classic is used to form the framework of the song, the guitar riff in “Day Tripper” absolutely permeates the proceedings.
+It appears as the first thing and ultimately the last thing we experience in the song, this guitar figure endlessly repeating itself, even on top of changing chords.
+Not that we mind; I don’t think there is any argument that this guitar riff is the most identifiable and best-loved riff throughout the entire Beatles catalog, arguably in all of rock/pop music.

 This ten-measure introduction is built around five repeats of the double-tracked guitar riff as the instrumentation builds behind it.
-After hearing it played solo, the third and fourth measure adds Paul’s bass playing the same riff, while the fifth through eighth measure has both John’s rhythm guitar and John’s tambourine (overdubbed) join the fray.
-The second half of the eighth measure introduces Ringo with his excellent tom fills, more of which we’ll hear later.
-As the cymbal crashes and the drums settle into a rock beat on closed hi-hat, the riff is heard for the fifth time, completing a rather lengthy ten-measure intro.
+After hearing it performed solo, the third and fourth measure adds Paul’s bass playing this same riff, while the fifth through eighth measure has both John’s rhythm guitar and tambourine (overdubbed) joining the fray.
+The second half of measure eight introduces Ringo with his excellent tom fills, more of which we will hear later.
+As the cymbal crashes and the drums settle into a 4/4 rock beat on closed hi-hat, the riff is heard for the fifth time, completing a rather lengthy ten-measure intro.

-The first sixteen-measure verse then begins with Paul’s double-tracked lead vocals coming in directly on the downbeat (“Got a good reason”).
-With the guitar riff continuing, John’s double-tracked harmony vocals kick in for the third and fourth measures (“for taking the easy way out”), this vocal pattern continuing in the next four measures.
-The fifth measure shows the song finally shift away from its home key of E major to A major with the guitar riff following it, this seemingly indicating that we’ll be delving into another 12-bar blues pattern the group habitually uses, as heard in “You Can’t Do That” and “Can’t Buy Me Love,” as well as countless others.
+The first sixteen-measure verse then appears with Paul’s double-tracked lead vocal part coming in directly on the downbeat (“Got a good reason”).
+With George's guitar riff continuing, Lennon’s double-tracked harmony vocals kick in for the third and fourth measures (“for taking the easy way out”), this vocal pattern continuing in the next four measures.
+The fifth measure shows the song finally shift away from its home key of E major to A major with the guitar riff following it, this seemingly indicating that we will be delving into another 12-bar blues pattern the group habitually uses, as heard in “You Can’t Do That” and “Can’t Buy Me Love,” as well as countless others.
 However, this is not the case.
 The group jumps to an unpredictable F# chord while the rhythm switches to an R&B-style beat with accents on all four quarter notes instead of just the two and four as heard up to this point.
 In his book “Revolution In The Head,” Ian MacDonald cites this change as “another in-joke…played with fours on the bass drum in the style of Al Jackson of the MGs, the Stax house band.”

-At this point in the song, John appears to have switched to lead vocalist with Paul singing the higher harmony joined by George for three part harmony.
-Since John is the primary writer of the song and it was customary for Paul to sing lead on lines that were a little out of John’s reach (see “A Hard Day’s Night” and “Any Time At All”), this can confidently be said to be the case here as well.
-The melody line and chord pattern then cascades downward through more unpredictable chord changes to land firmly back on the home key of E major for the second verse.
+At this point, Lennon appears to have switched to lead vocalist with Paul singing the higher harmony joined by George for three part harmony.
+Since Lennon is the primary composer of the song and it was customary for McCartney to sing lead on lines that were a bit out of John’s reach (see “A Hard Day’s Night” and “Any Time At All”), this can confidently be viewed to be the same situation as well.
+The melody line and the chord pattern cascades downward now while unpredictable chord changes happen, only to land firmly back on the home key of E major for the second verse.

-One interesting observation during the second half of this verse (referred to by some as the chorus) is that while the guitar riff is finally put on hiatus, the bass continues to play a pattern that resembles it.
+An interesting observation during the second half of this verse (referred to by some as the chorus) is that while the guitar riff is finally put on hiatus, the bass continues to perform a pattern that resembles it.
 This keeps the essence of the riff playing in the back of our mind (as if we would have forgotten it).
-Also, Ringo curiously includes a quick sixteenth-note figure on the two-beat of both the thirteenth and fourteenth measures during the words “so long.”
+Also, Ringo curiously plays a rapid-fire sixteenth-note figure on the two-beat of both the thirteenth and fourteenth measures during the words “so long.”
 Since he repeats the same thing in the other two verses, as well as the previous takes of the song, this was indeed planned.

-The second verse actually contains its own intro, this being a four-measure re-introduction of the riff which is obviously their intended focal point for the song.
-The first two measures consist of a break in all instrumentation except for George’s double-tracked riff and John’s double-tracked tambourine shaking.
-Ringo reprises his tom roll and cymbal crash to usher in the rest of the rhythm section and to finish off the second two measures of this intro.
+The second verse actually contains its own introduction, this being a four-measure re-introduction of Harrison's guitar riff that is obviously their intended focal point for the song.
+The first two measures consist of a break in all instrumentation except for George’s double-tracked riff as well as Lennon’s double-tracked tambourine shaking.
+Ringo reprises his tom roll and cymbal crash to usher in the rest of the rhythm section and to thereby finish off the second two measures of this intro.

-The second verse now proceeds with the same exact arrangement as the first except for different lyrics in the first eight measures.
-This verse ends with Paul exclaiming “hey” off microphone on one of his vocal tracks while a dramatic cymbal crash ushers in the 12-measure bridge, which many understandably identify as the “solo” of the song.
-Not heard before in any Beatles song, the group uses this opportunity to build the arrangement into a blistering climax, changing the key to B and altering the guitar riff to accommodate the change.
+The second verse then continues with the same exact arrangement as the first except for new lyrics in the first eight measures.
+The verse then concludes as Paul hollers out “hey” off microphone from one of his vocal tracks as Ringo's cymbal crash ushers in the 12-measure bridge, which listeners understandably identify as the “solo” of the song.
+Not heard before in any Beatles song, the group utilizes this opportunity to build the arrangement into a blistering climax, changing the key to B major and altering the guitar riff to accommodate the change.

 The first six measures consist of the riff being played three times while Ringo crashes the cymbal on every downbeat.
-The B chord may be played nonstop throughout all of these measures, but the illusion of rising chords is given by a single note being played by George on the two-beat of each measure on the rhythm track, each measure ascending one note higher on the scale.
-Add to this the double-tracked ascending harmonies from John and Paul in measures seven through twelve with Ringo reverting to the Stax-like accented drumming beginning in the seventh measure while crashing away at his cymbals.
+Their B chord may be played nonstop through all these measures, but the illusion of rising chords is given by a single note being played by George on the two-beat of every measure on the rhythm track, each one of these measures ascending one note higher on the scale.
+Add to this the double-tracked ascending harmony singing from John and Paul in measures seven through twelve with Ringo reverting to the Stax-like accented drumming starting in the seventh measure while crashing away at his cymbals.

-All the while, George reverts to a pedal-point overdubbed guitar rhythm while a further lead guitar part appears on top as another overdub, adding even more to the thickness of the sound.
+All the while, Harrison's overdubbed pedal-point guitar rhythm is apparent while yet another lead guitar part appears on top as another overdub, thus adding even more to the thickness of the sound.
 As the harmonies ascend to a feverish pitch in the final three measures, Ringo just blasts away, accenting every eighth note on his snare and crash cymbal.
 Given the sexual content of the lyrics, “climax” is the only appropriate word to be used here to describe The Beatles intent.
 Only the orchestral build in “A Day In The Life” can be said to upstage the intended effect of the bridge in “Day Tripper.”

-Finally, we’re back on solid ground as we hear the band suddenly stop to reveal the solo guitar riff once again, this being a repeat of the verse intro we heard before verse two.
-The third verse is also identical in structure and instrumentation but with yet a new set of lyrics in the first eight measures.
-A slight alteration is also heard in the eleventh measure, “Sunday driver” substituted for “one-way ticket” (John accidentally combining the two on one of his vocal tracks).
-The words “so long” are now sung in falsetto to add some nice variation from the previous verses.
+Finally, we are back on solid ground as we witness the band suddenly stop to reveal to us the solo guitar riff once again, this being a repeat of the verse intro we heard before verse two.
+The third verse is also identical in instrumentation and structure but with yet a newer set of lyrics in the first eight measures.
+A slight alteration is also apparent in the eleventh measure, “Sunday driver” substituted for “one-way ticket” (Lennon accidentally combining the two on one of his vocal tracks).
+The lyric “so long” is now heard in falsetto to add a nice variation from the previous verses.

-A full repeat of the song’s introduction is now heard which culminates in the conclusion and fade of the track.
-As the tambourine part finishes off the eighth measure, it begins to rush the tempo, this making it sound as if Ringo was late coming in with his tom roll.
-When listening to the rhythm track alone (aka, the left channel of the original stereo mix), you’ll see that Ringo’s time was impeccable as usual, John not being able to keep accurate time while overdubbing the tambourine without Ringo’s drum beat there as a guide.
+A full repeat of the intro now appears, which here culminates in the conclusion and fading out of the track.
+As John's tambourine work finishes off the eighth measure, it begins to rush their tempo, this making it sound as if Ringo was late coming in with his tom roll.
+When listening to their rhythm track by itself (aka, the left channel of the original stereo mix), you will see that Ringo’s time was impeccable as usual, Lennon not being able to keep accurate timing while he overdubbed the tambourine without his drummer's drum beat there as a guide.

-After his cymbal crash on the downbeat of the eighth measure, the band kicks in with John and Paul altering final lyrical phrases “day tripper” and “day tripper, yeah” as Ringo reprises his triplet beats from “Ticket To Ride” in between (as well as one last tom roll in the twelfth measure).
+After Ringo's cymbal crashed on the downbeat of the eighth measure, the band kicks in with John and Paul altering final lyrical phrases “day tripper” and “day tripper, yeah” while Ringo reprises his triplet beats from “Ticket To Ride” in between (as well as one last tom roll in the twelfth measure).
 So ends a classic piece of rock’n’roll history.

 Every Beatle is in top form on this song, exuding the confidence of this brilliantly written track.
-John’s stunning vocal delivery is evident throughout as is his rhythm guitar playing and, uncharacteristic for him, tambourine work.
-Paul equally plays a prominent role, his voice being the first heard on the song leading many to view him as the main catalyst to its writing, although his input was no doubt substantial.
-His bass playing, while mimicking the guitar riff in strategic places, is quite appropriate where it doesn’t.
+John’s stunning vocal delivery is evident throughout as is his rhythmic guitar performance and, uncharacteristic for him, tambourine work.
+Paul equally plays a prominent role, his vocals being the first heard on "Day Tripper" leading listeners to view him as the main catalyst to its writing, although his input was no doubt substantial.
+Paul's bass playing, while mimicking the guitar riff in strategic places, is quite appropriate where it doesn’t.

-George appears very much a part of the game, his guitar delivery well executed from beginning to end.
-And Ringo shines brilliantly with his sharp attention to detail in this razor sharp arrangement, this song being a true highlight in his Beatles career.
+George appears very much a part of the game, his guitar performance well executed from beginning to end.
+And Ringo shines brilliantly with his sharp attention to detail in this razor sharp arrangement, this song becoming a true highlight in his Beatles career.

-With this song written and recorded during the period where they thought, as Paul explained it, “comedy numbers are the next thing…songs with jokes in,” the lyrical intent of “Day Tripper,” as outlined above under “Songwriting History,” comes through as more innuendo than storytelling.
-That being said, the singer is “taking the easy way out” of this relationship because she wasn’t all that he thought she was.
-Being only “a day tripper” and not committed to that lifestyle all of the time, he was no longer interested, although it took him “so long to find out.”
+With this song composed and recorded during the period where they thought, as McCartney explained it, “comedy numbers are the next thing…songs with jokes in,” the lyrical intent of “Day Tripper,” as outlined above under “Songwriting History,” comes through as more innuendo than storytelling.
+That being stated, the singer is “taking the easy way out” of this relationship because she wasn’t all that he thought she was.
+Being only “a day tripper” and not committed to that lifestyle all of the time, he was no longer interested, although this took him “so long to find out.”
 Not that he didn’t give her a chance..after all, he “tried to please her.”
-Referring to their sexual relationship, she “only played one night stands,” but even then, she only took him “half the way there” anyway.
-No wonder he moved on.
+In reference to their sexual relationship, she “only played one night stands,” but even then, she only took him “half the way there.”
+It's no wonder he moved on.

-From listening to the song, which is more instrumentally based than lyrically, the obvious intent of “Day Tripper” as a whole was to focus on the music.
+From examining this great song, which is more instrumentally based than lyrically, the obvious intent of “Day Tripper” as a whole was to focus on the music.
 While the lyrics did raise eyebrows in 1965 (as they may still today), the striking feature of the track is and will always be the instrumental delivery.
-Hum the guitar riff to people of most age groups and I’d venture to guess they’ll know what it is.
+Hum the guitar riff to people of most age groups and I’d venture to guess they’ll at least have a good guess as to what it's from.

 "Day Tripper" picture sleeve